In Short

-If your business uses fixed-term contracts, you may have come across consumers who request to terminate before the contract term is up.
-Businesses often use termination fees to recover their losses when a customer seeks to terminate a fixed-term contract prematurely.
-This article will consider when consumers have the right to terminate early and when businesses may be able to charge early termination fees for early termination of a fixed-term contract.
+If your business uses fixed-term contracts, you may have encountered consumers who request to terminate before the contract term is up.
+Businesses often use termination fees to recover losses when a customer prematurely seeks to terminate a fixed-term contract.
+This article will consider when consumers have the right to terminate early and when businesses may be able to charge early termination fees for a fixed-term contract.

 - provided with an unacceptable level of care and skill;